Roman theatre of Philippopolis: Description

 Similar to all the theatres on the territory of the Roman Empire, in the theatre of Trimontium the honorary spectator seats were inscribed.
 There were inscriptions not only for the representatives of the city council but also for magistrates, friends of the Emperor, etc. Some honorary inscriptions show that the building was used as the seat of the Thracian provincial assembly.
 Built with around 7,000 seats, each section of seating had the names of the city quarters engraved on the benches so the citizens knew where they were to sit.

 Whereas Greeks preferred the exercises of gymnasium and stadium, Roman interest in sport went to the events at the theatre and circus.
 Thus, presumably, gladiatorial fights with animals were held in the theatre, as remains of safety facilities in front of the first row have been uncovered.
 These additions were set because of the visit of Emperor Caracalla to Trimontium in 214 AD.

-The theater was damaged in the 5th century AD by Attila the Hun.
+The theatre was damaged in the 5th century AD by Attila the Hun.

-The theater was only found in the early 1970s due to a landslide.
-This caused a major archeological excavation, including the removal of some 4.5 m of earth covering what was left hidden by the landslide.
+The theatre was only found in the early 1970s due to a landslide.
+This caused a major archaeological excavation, including the removal of some 4.5 m of earth covering what was left hidden by the landslide.
 The restoration of the Roman theatre in Plovdiv is considered one of the best achievements of the Bulgarian Conservation School.
 The intervention is limited on the basis of rigorous tests and exclusion of assumptions.
 The reconstruction was made strictly according to the method of anastylosis and the new material is clearly visible.
 The theatre is one of the numerous constructions from the time of the Roman Empire, preserved in Bulgaria.
 There are several steles and wall inscriptions in Byzantine Greek language in the theatre.